6 Coping Skills for Stressed Parents

 6. Taking CBD for Stress?

 What is CBD?
-CBD or Cannabidiol has psychological and physiological effects.
-Our bodies produce endocannabinoids to help regulate many functions, including pain, mood, immunity, and stress.
+CBD or Cannabidiol has mental and physical effects.
+Our bodies produce endocannabinoids to help regulate many functions, including discomfort, mood, immunity, and worry.
 In a previous post, our ND, MaryAnn Stanger, explains;

 "When CBD is taken orally, the body absorbs the CBD, and our endocannabinoid system processes it.
 The endocannabinoid system syncs with our body's nervous system to distribute CBD to CB1 and CB2 receptors primarily found in the brain organs, immune system, and tissues."

-CBD may also aid in weight loss by boosting metabolism and reducing appetite.
+Some CBD products may also aid in weight loss by boosting metabolism and reducing appetite.
 Other cannabinoids like CBG are specifically designed to assist stress and stress-related symptoms.

-CBG is another cannabinoid produced by the cannabis plant, and when paired with CBD, it makes a powerful supplement for combating stress.
+CBG is another cannabinoid produced by the cannabis plant, and when paired with either full-spectrum CBD or broad-spectrum CBD, it makes a powerful supplement for combating stress.

 Sum it up!